grifting-goat/PUSH/README.md

 # PUSH
 Simple but interesting Windows terminal game.

 WASD to move your character around.
-ESC to shutdown and BACKSPACE to return to the menu.
+ESC to shut down and BACKSPACE to return to the menu.
 The goal is to squish a stack of boxes(5+) against a wall until all the boxes are gone.

 you can make custom maps using .txt files.